Sign Up For Our Free Quarterly Publication

 • Supervision of teaching for instructors

-• Personal counseling or therapy at own expense
+• Individual counseling or therapy at one’s own expense

 • *Suspension of Healing Beyond Borders credentials for a period not to exceed 2 years